runicscribe/worldbuilding-docs/dae-machina/culture/organizations/dragonhalls.md

 It has maintained a sizeable population ever since.
 At any given time, between five and fifteen dragons have resided in Dragonhalls.

 Dragonhalls remained independant during the time of the Xeres Empire, and maintained somewhat more equal relations between dragons and humans during that time.
-As a consequence, it served as a haven for refugees from the empire during that time.
+As a consequence, it served as a haven for refugees from the empire during that period.

 The two founders died fighting the Uon in 1500 BC and 90 BC, respectively.
 However, they were successful in preventing the Uon from establishing a foothold in Kita Lau, and later assisted in the later stages of the conflict in Eaos.
-The current leader of Dragonhalls is the second child of the founders.
+The current leader of Dragonhalls is Turi Skyflower, the second child of the founders.

 In modern times, Dragonhalls boasts the closest relations between dragons and humans anywhere in the world.